 No. We actually prefer owners are not present.
 When an owner is on-premises during a sale they will frequently be approached by friends looking to get in early or for deals.
 This can result in an awkward situation.
 Also, owners can sometimes be sentimental about selling items.
 This can hamper the sale process.

 If a seller is nervous about the sale, we encourage them to view items before the sale and come to terms with the process.
 After the sale an accounting is provided.

 The simple answer is maybe.
-While we can archive very solid results on most antiques and fine decorative items, an estate sale is not the best venue to sell all specialty items.
-When we see items such as these during our pre-sale evaluations, we are happy to talk to the owner about how they can achieve the most for their property.
-It is not uncommon for us to recommend an appropriate auction facility, or online specialty sale.
-In the event this is a recommendation, we are happy to aid in the item’s consignment free of charge.
+While we can archive very solid results on most antiques and fine decorative items, an estate sale is not always the best venue to sell very specialized items.
+When we see items such as these during our pre-sale evaluations, we are happy to talk to the owner about how they can achieve the most for their property, whether this is through an online platform or auction house.
 Because of our relationship with many such facilities, we can also even negotiate a better commission rate on our client’s behalf than they can achieve themselves.
 It is also important to keep in mind, what an owner may consider to be a fine antique often turns out to be more standard fare for people who are working in the business on a daily basis.

 Depending on the situation, K.C.
 Scanlon may remove the contents and transport them to a different sale location.
 This usually happens when a homeowner needs a few items removed to open up a floor plan to aid in the sale of a house, when the family has removed several items, or when dealing with a small retirement apartment.

 In the event this happens, a listing will be provided, and payment will be made after the date of sale.
 A higher commission rate may be charged.
 We are happy to discuss specifics at the time of consultation.

 There is no such thing.
 We have worked on sales where there was nothing more than small “paths” through homes and rooms were so full you couldn’t see the furniture.